• Skip to main content

 Diving New Hanover

 Kavieng Dive Operators & Logistics.
 Located at the eastern end of PNG, New Ireland is fairly remote from the main island of New Guinea and the capital Port Moresby.
 Which is currently the only international airport in to Papua New Guinea.
 However it is well serviced by Air Nuigini.
-There are daily flights from …
+There …

 Back To: The Complete Guide to Diving Papua New Guinea